QuantEcon/lecture-source-py/source/rst/calvo.rst

 - the timing protocol and/or

-- assumptions about how government decision makers think their decisions affect private agents' beliefs about future government decisions
+- assumptions about how government decision-makers think their decisions affect private agents' beliefs about future government decisions

 A Constrained-to-a-Constant-:math:`\mu` Ramsey Government
 ==========================================================